 “I remember one thing I learned in school that has proven to be very true.
 If you want to work you have to be the complete musician.
 I love Jazz music but I also love all types of music and playing situations.”

-After graduating from DePaul in 2001, Marques stayed in Chicago and began to work hard at becoming a top call musician in the city.
-Marques would spend the next ten years in Chicago building up his trumpet studio from the Southside of Chicago to his current studio for New Trier High School’s Jazz Department.
+After graduating from DePaul in 2001, Marques would spend the next ten years in Chicago building up his trumpet studio from the Southside of Chicago to his current studio for New Trier High School’s Jazz Department.
 In the ten years from 2001-2011 Marques played with various bands with music styles ranging from classic rock, soul, blues, salsa and Afro-Beat.
 His most notable experience during that time was being called upon to sub with the Chicago Jazz Ensemble under the direction of drummer, Dana Hall.
 Marques would soon become the first call lead trumpet player sub and was able to perform with the ensemble alongside Jon Faddis, Christian McBride, Meshell Ndegocello, Etienne Charles and Nicholas Payton.

 From 2012-2014 Marques returned to DePaul University to pursue his Master’s Degree in Jazz Studies Performance.
 During that time Marques played lead in the top jazz ensemble and was a mentor to the younger students in the program.
 He would also have the chance to perform and record with Jeff Hamilton, Jimmy Heath and Randy Brecker.

-Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet and as a soloist for groups and artists such as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Tops, The Larry King Orchestra and Pocket Radio.
-Marques also had the pleasure of traveling to perform throughout Europe, Vietnam, Japan and Montreal in various jazz festivals.
+Marques has become a top call freelance musician who has played lead trumpet for The Chicago Yestet and as a soloist for groups and artists such as blues guitarist Guy King, Aretha Franklin, The Ojays, The Temptations, The Four Top, The Larry King Orchestra, and Pocket Radio.
+Marques also had the pleasure of traveling to perform throughout Europe, Vietnam and Montreal in various jazz festivals.
 Marques is currently the new permanent fourth trumpet player with The Count Basie Orchestra, the leader of The Trumpet Summit and the co-leader of the Chicago Soul Jazz Collective.

 As he continues to stay active on the music scene in Chicago, education has also remained a major passion for Marques.
 Currently, he is the Musical Director for the Chicago Jesuit Academy.
 He has written the course outline and curriculum in which students are exposed to jazz history, theory and instrumental pedagogy.
 This program has become a cornerstone for the school itself and has provided many students the opportunity to continue their love for music on a higher level.
 Marques continues to do great work within the Chicago Public School System giving clinics, master classes in trumpet and music performance and working as a mentor to young trumpeters associated with Chicago's Jazz Institute.